fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 ![](../../images/8/1x.png)

-At the left side Explores shows the API-documentation that it has automatically generated based on the scheme.
+At the left side Explorer shows the API-documentation that it has automatically generated based on the scheme.

 ### Parameters of a resolver